chinapedia/wikipedia.abstract.en/Page/Geography_of_Finland.md

 Geology

-Ice-age_glacial_striation_in_Finland.jpgs in a country without glaciers.]]
+s in a country without glaciers.]]
 The bedrock of Finland belong to the Baltic Shield[1] and was formed by a succession of orogenies in Precambrian time.[2]
 The oldest rocks of Finland, those of Archean age, are found in the east and north.
 These rocks are chiefly granitoids and migmatitic gneiss.[3]
 Rocks in central and western Finland originated or came to place during the Svecokarelian orogeny.[4]
 Following this last orogeny Rapakivi granites intruded various locations of Finland during the Mesoproterozoic and Neoproterozoic, specially at Åland and the southeast.[5]
 So-called Jotnian sediments occur usually together with Rapakivi granites.[6]
 The youngest rocks in Finland are those found in the northwestern arm which belong to Scandinavian Caledonides that assembled in Paleozoic times.[7]
 During the Caledonian orogeny Finland was likely a sunken foreland basin covered by sediments, subsequent uplift and erosion would have eroded all of these sediments.[8]

 Relief and hydrography